Ada-Developers-Academy/ada-build/learning-to-code/arrays/README.md

 * Complete the [Array Worksheet](assignments/array-worksheet.md)
 * Complete the [Numbers problem assignment](#numbers-problem-assignment)
 * Complete the [Student Account Generator assignment](assignments/account-generator.md) using arrays
-* [Optional] For additional learning and practice, look at the lessons and exercises of [Day 5 of JumpStart Live](https://github.com/Ada-Developers-Academy/jump-start-live/tree/master/lessons/day5#lessons)

 ## Notes